St Twynnells Church

 History, tourist information, and nearby accommodation

-St Twynnell was a 6th century follower of St Cattwg (Cadoc), and was a co-founder of the 'Church of the Three Saints' at Llantrisant.
-The name is a bit confusing; it may be a mangled form of Saint-Gwynno, or perhaps a contraction of the local 'twin wells'; a pair of springs south east of the church.
+St Twynnell was a 6th-century follower of St Cattwg (Cadoc) and was a co-founder of the 'Church of the Three Saints' at Llantrisant along with St Illtyd and St Tyfodwg.
+The name is a bit confusing; it may be a mangled form of Saint-Gwynno, or perhaps a contraction of the local 'twin wells'; a pair of springs south-east of the church.

-In 1260 the Priory of St Nicholas granted the church and its lands to the Bishop of St David's.
+In 1260 the Priory of St Nicholas, with the agreement of the Abbot of Seyes, granted the church and its lands to the Bishop of St David's.
+Lands included in the grant encompassed the entire Orielton estate and stretched from the coast inland almost as far as Monkton.

 The church is mostly 13th century, with a nave, chancel, sanctuary, and west tower with a ring of 3 bells.
 Perhaps the most interesting memorial inside the church is to Katherine Owen of Orielton (d.
 1698).
 The east window is dedicated to 2 men from the parish who died in World War One.